 Cats, Rabbits, and More also sells some cool cardboard rabbit houses and tunnels that are perfectly sized for chinchillas as well.
 They come in many different packs and pieces that can be combined together for any size play space.

 If you have the cash to really spoil your chinchilla, Simply Chintastic makes amazing playpen toys out of solid wood.
-These include a mini choo choo trains, a mini camper, and a big playground set that any chinchilla would go bonkers over.
+These include a mini choo choo train, a mini camper, and a big playground set that any chinchilla would go bonkers over.

 Etsy Stores That Sell Chinchilla Toys